 Under Los Angeles premises liability law, visitors to a property have certain rights, including:

-If you have been injured in a slip and fall accident in Los Angeles, a premises liability attorney from Compass Law Group, PC could help you to recover the maximum compensation applicable to your case.
+If you have been injured in a slip and fall accident in Los Angeles, a premises liability attorney from Compass Law Group, LLP could help you to recover the maximum compensation applicable to your case.

 While slip and fall accidents represent a fair proportion of premises liability accidents, they are not the only type we can help with.
 If you have been injured in an accident in a restaurant, store, leisure facility, rental property, or elsewhere on somebody else’s property, you may be eligible to file a premises liability suit.